Constants and Enumerations

-For example, if a constant is declared in a procedure, then it is visible only in that one procedure.
+For example, if a constant is declared in a procedure, it has visibility only in that one procedure.

 If you put

-Const at module scope, then it makes the constant visible to the full module, but not to other modules.
+Const at module scope, it makes the constant have visibility in the full module, but not in other modules.

 Enumerations make it easy to use sets of related constants.
 A frequently used example is the days of the week.
 You assign a different number to each day, then use the constants as alternatives to the numbers in your code.